 Be careful not to burn yourself…that may be common sense, but I thought that I would throw that out there.

 Also, I do not recommend doing this to tile that is damaged or has grout that it cracking, as the water could seep down and damage your floors further.
 Please only do this to tile that is in good shape.

-I personally think that grout, in a home that gets cleaned regularly, should really only need to be deep cleaned to this level two to four times per year and I would just spot clean the grout in between those deep cleanings and mop normally in between.
+I personally think that grout, in a home that gets cleaned regularly, should really only need to be deep cleaned to this level two to four times per year TOPS, and I would just spot clean the grout in between those deep cleanings and mop normally in between.

-It may be a good idea to seal your grout after you have done this and let it dry…it would greatly lengthen the times between when you need to deep clean it this way.
+As I mentioned before, it may be a good idea to seal your grout after you have done this and let it dry…it would greatly lengthen the times between when you need to deep clean it this way.